tremblaythibaultl/risc0-vfhe/README.md

 ## Instructions

 ### Requirements
-Risc0 zkVM (and all of its subdependencies): see installation procedure [here](https://dev.risczero.com/api/zkvm/install).
+Risc0 zkVM: see installation procedure [here](https://dev.risczero.com/api/zkvm/install).

 ### Code structure
 The project is divided in a guest (code to be executed in the zkVM) and a host (orchestrator for proving and verifying the guest code).